 How will you travel?
 By boat, train, bus, bicycle - or maybe on foot?

-With train, boat and bus services, there are also an abundance to places to walk and cycle.
+With train, boat and bus services, there is also an abundance of places to walk and cycle.

 Walking in Pembrokeshire

 Starting with the most obvious, exploring Pembrokeshire by foot is a must-do during your stay.
 Our little corner of West Wales boasts a Coastal Path an impressive 186 miles long.
 It runs from St Dogmaels in the north all the way along Strumble Head, down to the St Davids peninsula following the sea around the coast overlooking St Brides Bay, out past Angle before passing through popular seaside resorts of Tenby and Saundersfoot before coming to an end in Amroth.
 Along the way you’ll see wildlife in bounds; picture seal pups in September and foxgloves in May.
 Picture stops along the way will include the lighthouse at Strumble Head and that iconic harbour photo op at Tenby.

 Not only do you have 186 incredible miles of Coastal Path at your fingertips, but there are a number of inland walks which should not be forgotten.
 Explore the lily ponds in Bosherston or see the burial chamber at Pentre Ifan near Newport.
 Discover the historical wonders by hiking the Preseli Hills; trek to Foel Cwmcerwyn, the highest point in the Preseli Hillside for panoramic countryside views or visit Bedd Arthur, legends say it may be a final resting place for King Arthur himself.

 Exploring Pembrokeshire by Bus